-We reserve the word, 'quality', for cars that do something over and above the norm, for example, those that are built to perform at very high speeds or to provide the ultimate in luxurious interiors or to be outstandingly safe and secure.
+In everyday language, we probably reserve the word, 'quality', for cars that do something over and above the norm, for example, those that are built to perform at very high speeds or to provide the ultimate in luxurious interiors or to be outstandingly safe and secure.
 These are the things that push up the price.
-Quality costs money.
+Quality in this sense costs money.

 Probably the most fundamental thing to understand about specifying a requirement is that it must relate to a problem to be solved or an objective to be achieved.

 Given that any car will get you from A to B, what are your personal objectives?
 What problem are you trying to solve?

 What are your objectives in buying this car?